bheimbu/annoSnake/docs/source/databases.rst

 GTDB-TK
 ^^^^^^^

 Sometimes, the download speed of the **GTDB-TK** database decreases dramatically (see https://github.com/Ecogenomics/GTDBTk/issues/522).
-If this is the case for you too, you can change the download URL in the bash script *download-db.sh* as follows.
+If this is the case for you too, you can change the download URL in the bash script :file:`download-db.sh` as follows.

-1. The *gtdbtk* conda environment (based on *./rules/envs/gtdbtk.yaml*) has to be created first by annoSnake.
+1. The *gtdbtk* conda environment (based on :file:`annoSnake/rules/envs/gtdbtk.yaml`) has to be created first by annoSnake.

 2. Then, have a look at your console...